 What is a dividend stock?
 When a company makes a profit, it can either reinvest the profit back into the company or return a portion of the profits back to investors – this is called a dividend.

-Dividends are usually paid by more established companies who have a low debt and high cash balance.
+Dividends are usually paid by more established companies that have low debt and high cash balance.

 Investing in dividend stocks is a key part of Warren Buffett’s investing philosophy – it’s made his company billions.
-Now there’s a man worth listening too!
+Now there’s a man worth listening to!

 Get into the property market with a real estate investment trust (REIT)